A comparison of quasar emission reconstruction techniques for $z\geq5.0$ Lyman-$\alpha$ and Lyman-$\beta$ transmission: Methods

-We masked known sky-lines, cosmic rays, and the region of high telluric absorption across $13450<\lambda(\text{\AA})<14250$ in observed wavelength from the following analysis.
+We masked known sky-lines, cosmic rays, and the region of high telluric absorption across $13450<\lambda_{\text{obs}}(\text{\AA})<14250$ in observed wavelength from the following analysis.
 The spectra are processed differently depending on which continuum reconstruction method is used.
 For the \textit{Power-Law}, the parameters are fit directly to the un-binned X-Shooter spectrum without re-binning.
 To mimic the procedure of \citet{Paris11}, the X-Shooter spectra are re-binned to BOSS resolution and the flux uncertainties are added in quadrature.
-For the remaining techniques, the red sides of the X-Shooter spectra are fitted with a spline continuum with the same binning in rest-frame velocity as our testing sample.
+For the remaining techniques, the red sides of the X-Shooter spectra are fitted with a spline continuum with the same point spacing in rest-frame velocity as our testing sample.
 The red-side continuum is fit with the PCA components of the \textit{PCA-P\^aris-5, PCA-Davies-nominal, PCA-Davies-smaller} and \textit{PCANN-QSANNdRA} model, while the $40$ closest neighbours of the quasar are drawn from the eBOSS training sample.
+Since all quasars in this work have broad emission lines which are well resolved both by X-Shooter and in eBOSS spectra, the different spectral resolutions of the instruments does not affect the spline-fitting procedure.

 The blue-side predictions are then divided by the mean bias curves shown in Figure~\ref{fig:compar}.
 The $1\sigma$ upper and lower bounds are obtained by using the upper and lower bounds containing $68\%$ of the observed scatter in the testing sample.

 The mean transmitted flux is computed with respect to the intrinsic continuum predictions in fixed redshift intervals of $\Delta z = 0.2$.
 For each spectrum, we exclude pixels affected by sky-lines and transmission located within the proximity zone of the quasar, $\lambda>1176$\AA \ for \lal and $\lambda>1000$\AA \ for \lab \citep{Bosman18, Eilers18}.
 We show the effect of changing the limits of the proximity zone in the Appendix~\ref{app:prox}.
 Further, we use the automated red-side continuum fits to help in the manual identification of intervening metal absorbers.
 We fit the Doppler width $b$ of absorbers and exclude regions of the \lal and \lab forest within separations $\Delta v = 5b$ of metal absorbers, in an effort to mitigate the effect of DLAs in our sample \citep{Meyer19}.
 We note, however, that DLAs become increasingly metal-poor at $z>4$ \citep{Wolfe05, Rafelski14} and this process may be insufficient. $17\%$ of our $2.7<z<3.5$ training and testing samples had to be excluded due to the presence of DLAs.
 Table~\ref{tab:dz} shows the remaining effective $\int dz$ probed in each redshift bin by our sample and the effective redshift mid-points of non-excluded pixels.